20tab/uwsgi-local-dns-resolver/README.md

 ```
 Anytime you'll launch the subscription system, the uWSGI-DNS server will launch with it.

+Please note that in the following section we provide some more OS-specific examples.

 ## OS integration
 TODO: other OSs integration.